code-maxxing/SimpleCNN/README.md

 Started by cloning patrick loebar's examples and basic cnns i found on stack overflow, using ai assistants to help debug and fix code, implementing it after understanding and cross referencing with tutorials

+Looked through a few code reviews and understood how far below bar my current work was, I aim to add significantly higher (till distinguished) accuracy validations by vertically building on this consistently